 Noted for their practicality, dependability, and sense of caution, Earth signs — Taurus, Virgo, and Capricorn — are the mellowest, most predictable signs of the zodiac.
 Fitting then, that so too are their names.
-Of all the elemental names, those related to the Earth are the least likely to be affected but sudden shifts in popularity.
+Of all the elements, names that mean Earth are the least likely to be affected but sudden shifts in popularity.
 In a word, these names are steady.

 For girls, gemstone names are stylish again.
 During the last astrology craze, the so-called Age of Aquarius of the 1970s, gem names such as Amber and Crystal were rapidly increasing in popularity.
 Today those dated choices have been abandoned for newer, shinier options such as Jade, Ruby, Emerald, and the quite literal Gemma.
 Parents have picked up on the trend for boys as well, with choices like Jasper, Jet, and Onyx all seeing more use.

 The air signs — Gemini, Libra, and Aquarius — are thinkers.
 They’re intellectuals with strong communication skills and big ideas.
-This loftiness is captured by many of the airy names that have been soaring in popularity.
+This loftiness is captured by many of the names that mean air that have been soaring in popularity.